Benson0404/Benson0404/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Benson Lu.
+My name is Benson Lu
-I am currently studying at National Sun Yat-sen University.
+I am currently studying at National Sun Yat-sen University
-My favorite sport is badminton.
+My favorite sport is badminton
-I also enjoy riding my bike on holidays.
+I also enjoy riding my bike on holidays
-I am majoring in business management and also learning programming.
+I am majoring in business management and also learning programming